pvaladares/42cursus-01-Born2BeRoot/README.md

 ipfs swarm peers
 ```

-* Create a service to make sure IPFS is running all the time with command `sudo vi /etc/systemd/system/ipfs.service` and enter
+* It works!
+Now just need to create a service to make sure IPFS is running all the time, even after reboot.
+Use command `sudo vi /etc/systemd/system/ipfs.service` and enter
 ```bash
 [Unit]
 Description=IPFS Daemon